fanbu1995/fanbu1995.github.io/index.md

 # Welcome to Fan's webpage!

+I am a tenure-track assistant professor in Biostatistics at the University of Michigan, Ann Arbor (started January 2024).
+Previously I was a postdoctoral research fellow at University of California - Los Angeles, working with Dr. Marc Suchard to develop Bayesian statistical methods for analyzing large-scale observational health data.
+I obtained my Ph.D. degree in Statistics from Duke University under the supervision of Dr. Alexander Volfovsky in Fall 2021.

-I am a postdoctoral research fellow at University of California, Los Angeles, working with Dr. Marc Suchard to develop Bayesian statistical methods for analyzing large-scale observational health data.
+[//]: # I am a postdoctoral research fellow at University of California, Los Angeles, working with Dr. Marc Suchard to develop Bayesian statistical methods for analyzing large-scale observational health data.
 I obtained my Ph.D. degree in Statistics from Duke University under the supervision of Dr. Alexander Volfovsky in Fall 2021, with a dissertation on [stochatic processes models on and of dynamic networks](https://www.proquest.com/docview/2583399863?pq-origsite=gscholar&fromopenview=true).

-I am joining the Department of Biostatistics at the University of Michigan as a tenure-track Assistant Professor in January 2024.

 My research interests include: